bitcoin-sv/bsv-components-library/store/doc/README.md

 ```
 // We store Blocks:
-BlockHeader blockHeader = ...           // we get a Block Header from somewhere
+HeaderReadOnly blockHeader = ...           // we get a Block Header from somewhere
-List<BlockHeader> blockHeaders = ...    // We got a List of Blocks from somewhere
+List<HeaderReadOnly> blockHeaders = ...    // We got a List of Blocks from somewhere
 db.saveBlock(blockHeader);
 db.saveBlocks(blockHeaders);

 // We store Txs serparately:
-Transaction tx = ...                    // we got a Tx from somewhere
+Tx tx = ...                    // we got a Tx from somewhere
-List<Transaction> txs = ...             // we got a List of Txs from somewhere
+List<Tx> txs = ...             // we got a List of Txs from somewhere
 db.saveTx(Tx);
 db.saveTxs(txs)